VCityTeam/UD-Demo-TIGA-Vallee-Du-Gier/Readme.md

     scoop install nodejs
     ```

-## Installing the template application
+## Installing and running the template application

-More information can be found [here](./DemoFull/Readme.md).
-DemoFull application can be locally (on your desktop) started in the following way
+The template application can be locally (on your desktop) started in the following way
 ```
 npm install
 npm run debug      # integrates building